geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 ### MyST, the language

 MyST, as a language, is a flavor or dialect of Markdown optimized for technical publishing.
+The name stands for "Markedly Structured Text", which is a play on the idea that:

+- Its core syntax is Markdown, so it can be indeed seen as a Markdown dialect.
+- It borrows the programmatic extensibility of [reStructuredText](https://docutils.sourceforge.io/rst.html) via the notion of roles and directives.
+- It's part of Jupyter!
+(Under the broader [JupyterBook official subproject](https://jupyterbook.org/stable/)).

-It adds new syntax, including
+MyST adds new syntax, including
 ["roles" and "directives"](https://mystmd.org/guide/quickstart-myst-markdown#directives-and-roles)
 that enable advanced functionality like
 [executable code cells](https://mystmd.org/guide/notebooks-with-markdown#code-cell),